-- American civilians are estimated to own between 270 million and 310 million guns.*
+- American civilians are estimated to own between 265 million and 393 million guns.1

-- The U.S. military possesses about 2.7 million firearms, and the nation's police forces collectively own about 1.15 million.*
+- The U.S. military possesses about 4.5 million firearms, and the nation's police forces collectively own about one million.1

-- From 2005 to 2015, the number of small arms manufactured in America increased by over 208 percent.*
+- From 2005 to 2015, the number of small arms manufactured in America almost tripled.1

 Clearly, a lot of guns are in circulation throughout the U.S. All of those weapons need to be regularly maintained in order to function safely and effectively.
 And many of them require extra attention from qualified gunsmiths.